emm331/AppleMusicToSpotify/README.md

-# Apple Music to Spotify README.md Instructions
+# Apple Music to Spotify README.md
 ## Setup

 Create and activate a virtual environment: